 IRWD will review and, if needed, update the EAP at least once annually leading up to the emergency action plan notification exercise described below.
-This review includes calling all contact information listed to verify that contact names, phone numbers, addresses and other information is current.
+This review includes contacting all parties listed in this EAP to verify that contact names, phone numbers, addresses and other information is current.
 One of the most important tasks is to verify and update the contacts listed in the Emergency Notification Flowcharts in Section 3.
 Making updates to locally available resources along with the other information in the EAP is also important so that accurate information is readily available during an emergency.